Starting our back to homeschool year with a curriculum from Memoria Press allows us to homeschool with enriching, quality learning materials.

 MEMORIA PRESS SALES

-A popular sale that is held specific times throughout the year is “free shipping” for the month.
+A popular sale that is held at a specific time throughout the year is “free shipping” for the month.

-However, sites like Rainbow Resource offers Memoria Press and other curriculum at a slight discount.
+However, sites like Rainbow Resource offers Memoria Press and other curricula at a slight discount.

-Memoria Press also stands by their products with a great 60 day return policy if needed.
+Memoria Press also stands by its products with a great 60-day return policy if needed.